 But, there is a second and equally meaningful relationship for consultant team members — rapport with the recruiter and staffing agency that you work on behalf of.
 Because as a consultant team member, you often technically work as an employee of the staffing agency.
 To feel connected, you need to feel comfortable going to the staffing agency with questions, concerns, or support in your consultant role.

 Stability is often the #1 reason people provide for not wanting to work in a consultative capacity.
 But it does not need to be.
 Consultant team members want to ensure stability in their work and income.
-Recruiters can help create stability by fulfilling consultant requirements, renewing contracts with clients before deadlines, or lining up new opportunities for employees before a contract expires.
+Recruiters can help create stability by fulfilling consultant requirements, renewing client contracts before deadlines, or lining up new employee opportunities before a contract expires.
 It’s important for you to feel like you have a strong relationship with your recruiter so you can feel confident approaching them with your needs; from things that need to be addressed in your current role to options for ‘what’s next’ in your career to other options when a contract comes to an end.

 Transparency is part of a bigger picture: trust in the organization to act with integrity and congruence on behalf of its employees, including consultant employees.
-As a consultant team member, you want your staffing agency and client to consider your professional interests, and you want to know and understand what is going on behind the scenes when it comes to contract renewals, timelines, and feedback on your work performance.
-Essentially, “non-traditional” team members want access to the same information “traditional” team members glean from their direct relationship with their leader and company they work within.
+As a consultant team member, you want your staffing agency and the client to consider your professional interests, and you want to know and understand what is going on behind the scenes when it comes to contract renewals, timelines, and feedback on your work performance.
+Essentially, “non-traditional” team members want access to the same information “traditional” team members glean from their direct relationship with their leader and the company they work within.

 It can be tricky to strike the appropriate communication balance between your staffing agency and the company you work within.
 Communication styles and desired cadences vary greatly based on several factors, including personalities.
-However, feedback from consultant team members overwhelmingly indicates a desire for more personalized communications as compared to automated check-ins or templated phone calls.
+However, feedback from consultant team members overwhelmingly indicates a desire for more personalized communications compared to automated check-ins or templated phone calls.

 As a consultant team member, you may appreciate your recruiter’s semi-annual and annual calls directly.
 These conversations may allow you to discuss new opportunities, potential raises, feedback on your work assignment, and time to continue building your connection with your recruiter.

-Benefits may be one reason why you think consultant work might not be right for you.
+Benefits may be one reason you think consultant work might not be right for you.
 Not all staffing agencies offer benefits to their consultant team members, which can sometimes be a turn-off.
-If you’re like many other people in the workforce, you have become accustomed to benefits packages that include healthcare, dental, and 401k along with some paid time off.
+If you’re like many other people in the workforce, you have become accustomed to benefits packages that include healthcare, dental, and 401k, along with some paid time off.

-Some staffing agencies do provide benefit packages, and some even provide a portion of traditional PTO.
+Some staffing agencies provide benefit packages, and some even provide a portion of traditional PTO.
 As a consultant team member, you might want to weigh how much it means to you to have more flexibility vs. the amount of PTO allotted by a staffing agency.